Just Our Soldiers' Helpers Inc.

 Where are we located?

-We are located in Lake Mary, Florida, just outside of Orlando.
+We are located in Lake Mary, Florida, north of Orlando.

 What do we need most/how can people help us?